Leibniz Institute for Solar Physics

 The Institute for Solar Physics (aka: KIS; Institut für Sonnenphysik), from 2018 to 2023, the institute's name was Leibniz Institute for Solar Physics, formerly known as Kiepenheuer Institute for Solar Physics and thus abbreviated KIS) is a non-university research institute located in Freiburg, Germany.

 The institute conducts application-oriented basic research in the fields of astronomy, astrophysics and solar physics.

-The KIS lost its membership to the Leibniz Association at the end of 2023 due to a negative evaluation of the institute while both the scientific and instrumentation directors left.
+In July 2023, the Leibniz Association Senate recommended that the federal and state governments end joint funding of KIS, finding that the institute no longer met the requirements for an institution of supraregional significance.
+The evaluation found that the institute had failed to develop an overarching research strategy, a deficiency that had already been identified at the previous evaluation seven years earlier.
+Scientific Advisory Committee recommendations had repeatedly gone unimplemented across two evaluation cycles, and the supervisory board was found to have missed essential strategic decisions.
+During the evaluation period, both scientific directors left the institute.
+Scientific staff roughly halved while administrative staff grew, and the number of doctoral students fell from twelve to four.
+Third-party funding declined steadily throughout the reporting period.
+KIS lost its Leibniz membership at the end of 2023 and entered a wind-down phase with transitional funding secured until 31 December 2026.

 History

 The institute was founded in 1943 as the 'Fraunhofer Institute' by Karl-Otto Kiepenheuer.
 Kiepenheuer was director of the institute from 1943 until his death in 1975.
 The institute was renamed as the 'Kiepenheuer Institute for Solar Physics' to honour the founder of the institute and to enable the Fraunhofer Society to call their own institutes (the first of which was founded in 1954), 'Fraunhofer Institutes'.
 Both institutions had been named independently after the physicist Joseph von Fraunhofer, and they had no other connection besides the name.
 In November 2018, name of the institute was renamed to Leibniz Institute for Solar Physics (KIS – Leibniz-Institut für Sonnenphysik (KIS) – to highlight the institute's membership in the Leibniz Association.